meom-group/CDFTOOLS/README.md

 #### Running CDFTOOLS
 CDFTOOLS is a collection of programs.
 Every single program performs one or many computation(s) using a set of input files and output the results as a netcdf file, and eventually also gives some results on the standard output.

-CDFTOOLS coding rules imply that there is a build-in documentation foreach cdftool, which is available by just running the tool without any arguments ( or with -h )
+CDFTOOLS coding rules imply that a `usage message` is displayed when just running the tool without any arguments ( or with -h ).
+At the moment it is the only up to date documentation.

+As CDFTOOLS is a collection of programs, a full diagnostic of model output can be performed writing a script using a sequence of tools.
+This is done for example in the Drakkar Monitoring Tools (DMONTOOLS, soon available on GitHub!).

 ## Coding CDFTOOLS
 #### Coding rules
 ##### Syntax
 The coding rules are the NEMO coding rules, strictly followed.
 The idea is that people familiar with NEMO are familiar with CDFTOOLS.
+In DEV_TOOLS/ some template fortran line are available for program, modules, routine or function headers.
+Also a template for the `usage message`.
 ##### Run time behaviour
-Any `cdftool`, run without argument or with option -h, should display a short documentation, similar to a unix man page, describing the purpose of the tool, the syntax (arguments,  options, etc...) and giving details on the output files.
+Any `cdftool`, run without argument or with option -h, should display a short documentation (`usage message`), similar to a unix man page, describing the purpose of the tool, the syntax (arguments,  options, etc...) and giving details on the output files.
 For some tools, mesh or/and mask files are required to be present in the working directory, with respective name `mesh_hgr.nc`, `mesh_zgr.nc` or `mask.nc` (links are OK).
 The usage message should indicate the required files.

 Example: